amantuladhar/amantuladhar.github.io/_posts/2016-11-30-angular-testing-controller.md

 ---
 layout: post
-title: Testing Controller in AngularJS ( Part 4 )
+title:  "Testing Controller in AngularJS"
+date: 2016-11-30
-subtitle: In this article I'll show you how we can test AngularJS Controller which doesn't have any dependencies
+desc: "In this article I'll show you how we can test AngularJS Controller which doesn't have any dependencies"
+keywords: "js,javascript,jasmine,test,angularjs,karma,controller"
+categories: [Angular]
+tags: [JavaScript,Karma,Jasmine,AngularJS, controller]
+icon: icon-angular
 ---

 In [Part 1](https://atuladhar-aman.github.io/blog/2016-11-23-unit-testing-angular-1-part-1/) [Part 2](https://atuladhar-aman.github.io/blog/2016-11-24-integrate-karma-with-jasmine/) and [Part 3](https://atuladhar-aman.github.io/blog/2016-11-25-using-gulp-to-run-karma/) of this article we didn't talk a lot about testing.
 Those 3 parts were more focused on **configuration** required to do testing.